 - Matjiesfontein was founded three years after Laingsburg in 1884 by James Douglas Logan during the early stages of the 1st Anglo-Boer war. - The now famous Lord Milner Hotel was initially a military hospital. - By 1899 it became a convalescent centre for relief from chest complaints. - The hotel and adjacent buildings were to have become a historic village with Victorian architecture.
-The village was restored in 1970 and then declared a national monument. - There are currently about 535 people living in Matjiesfontein.
-(IDP, 2007-2012) - Has one main street flanked by the railway station to the south and the Lord Milner hotel to the north. - There is a residential extension with schools and clinics and the odd shops, across the railway line. - Access to Laingsburg is off the N1 Freeway via the R354 a.
+The village was restored in 1970 and then declared a national monument. - There are currently about 623 people living in Matjiesfontein.
+(IDP, 2017-2022) - Has one main street flanked by the railway station to the south and the Lord Milner hotel to the north. - There is a residential extension with schools and clinics and the odd shops, across the railway line. - Access to Laingsburg is off the N1 Freeway via the R354 a.
 Entering Matjiesfontein b.
 Matjiesfontein entrance road c.
 Victorian architecture : Matjiesfontein d.
 Historic filling station e.
-Station at Matjiesfontein f.
-Lord Milner hotel g.
+Station at Matjiesfontein g.
 Avenue linking to north bank of river h.
 Matjiesfontein transport museum k.
-Shop in southern section
+Shop in southern section i.
+Vehicle underpass between north and south section of village j.
+Historic workers homes (heritage project)